adorf1n/ozonDeliveryPriceInOneHTML/README.md

 calculator.html using jquery library

-vanillajscalculator.html doesn't use any library, only vanilla js
+In last_version folder, only vanilla js

 CHECKOUT ANOTHER BRANCH FOR MORE FIXES AND USING ANOTHER METHOD